Curriculum design for secondary school science NE209

 Design your scheme of learning and learn how to build an improved science curriculum.

 Online, self-paced course.
+Participants can join and start this course at any time after the advertised date.
 Discover the key components of a strong secondary school science curriculum in this introductory course.
 You’ll explore the advantages and disadvantages of various approaches, as well as how support for teachers can be modelled to support effective learning for students.
 You’ll consider how practical work and maths skills for science can be embedded in a curriculum and how progression can be mapped effectively.

 Who is it for?